 By doing this, agents won’t feel lost when they begin their jobs and will be sure to know where to turn for help if they do.

-4. Elevate your agents to boost
+4. Empower your agents to boost productivity

 This will strengthen their loyalty to your business and provide them the motivation they need to work at the top of their game.